Killingrace/WWW-Strona/README.md

 ## 👥 Group Collaboration

-This file was created as part of a group project.
+This file was created as part of a group project involving two participants.
-All team members contributed to the development, structure, and visual content of the page.
+Both team members contributed to the development, structure, and visual content of the page.
 The collaboration aimed to practice teamwork and apply web development skills in a shared environment.

 ## 📚 Purpose